-When you stop working, you’ll still need to pay for food, housing, and other expenses, but where does the money come from if you’re no longer working?
+When you stop working, you still need to pay for food, housing, and other expenses, but where does the money come from if you’re no longer earning income?
 There are several potential sources of retirement income, including Social Security benefits and pension income from a former employer.
-However, you can also save money on your own using personal accounts or an employer-sponsored plan like a 401(k) or 403(b).
+You can also save money on your own using personal accounts or an employer-sponsored plan like a 401(k) or 403(b).

 Types of IRAs

-An IRA is a type of account that may look like any other account.
-But tax features make retirement accounts different from other kinds of accounts.
-Lawmakers have designed these accounts to promote retirement savings, so there are potential benefits to using the accounts—and there are restrictions to discourage early withdrawals.
+An IRA is a type of account that may look and feel like any other account (such as your taxable brokerage account or a bank account).
+But certain tax features make retirement accounts different from other kinds of accounts.
+Lawmakers designed these accounts to promote retirement savings, so there are potential benefits to using the accounts.
+There are also restrictions that discourage early withdrawals.

 There are two types of IRAs, and taxes are handled differently on each one.
 Before you choose which type of IRA to use or make a contribution, discuss your goals and your situation with a tax professional.

-- Employer plans like SEPs and SIMPLEs are also technically IRAs.
+Some employer-provided plans like SEPs and SIMPLEs are also technically IRAs.
 They have features that are similar to traditional IRAs, but the rules are different because they are designed for small businesses or self-employed individuals.
-Contribution limits are higher, and some employees might not be required to take distributions from the account while still working for the employer.
+For example, contribution limits are higher.
+With SIMPLE IRAs, the early-withdrawal penalty is more restrictive than with traditional or Roth IRAs.

-These accounts can help you save a significant amount of money for retirement.
-However, IRS rules limit tax benefits so that the U.S. Treasury continues to receive funding.
+Retirement accounts can help you save a significant amount of money for retirement.
+However, IRS rules limit tax benefits so that the U.S. Treasury continues to receive sufficient funding.
 This page provides an introductory overview, but it is not a complete list of rules.
 There are always complications and easy-to-miss details, and several sophisticated strategies may allow you to legally work around some of the rules.
-Visit with a tax professional to get individualized advice on how to manage your savings.
+Speak with a financial professional to get individualized advice on how to manage your savings.

-Early withdrawals: IRAs are designed to fund retirement.
+IRAs are designed to fund retirement.
 While you’re allowed to retire at any age, the IRS uses age 59 ½ as the age at which you can avoid certain tax penalties on withdrawals from IRAs.
 You can take distributions before then, but you may have to pay tax penalties (in addition to income tax) for early withdrawals unless you meet certain criteria or use advanced strategies.
-That penalty is typically 10 percent of the amount you withdraw, but it can be 25 percent for SIMPLE IRA plans.
+That penalty is typically 10% of the amount you withdraw, but it can be 25% for SIMPLE IRA plans.

-RMDs: Because you have pre-tax money in traditional IRAs, you eventually need to start taking money out and generating tax revenue.
+When you have pre-tax money in traditional IRAs, you eventually need to start taking money out and generating tax revenue.
 After age 70 ½, the IRS mandates Required Minimum Distributions (RMDs) from traditional IRAs, which are designed to draw down your account over your life expectancy.
-Roth IRAs do not have RMDs for the original contributor, but inherited Roth IRAs must use RMDs.
+Roth IRAs do not have RMDs for the original contributor but some inherited Roth IRAs must use RMDs.